TechOpenSolve/.github/profile/CONTRIBUTING.md

 ### 5. Fact Checking

-Contributions will undergo fact checking and upon determining authenticity and if they are segnificant then they can move on to the next stage.
+Contributions will undergo fact checking and upon determining authenticity and if they are significant then they can move on to the next stage.

 ### 6. Pull Requests

+- Pull requests will be made only in the [**app**](https://github.com/TechOpenSolve/app) repo - this is the live version of our website.
 - Pull requests will not be marking an issue as resolved.
 - Each pull request will contain a commit featuring the contribution that has been left as a comment and went through fact checking.
-- Pull requests will be made only in the [**app**](https://github.com/TechOpenSolve/app) repo - this is the live version of our website.
 - Pull Request will be matched to the appropriate category and upon successful merge will be visualized on the website.

 The app repo has it's own CONTRIBUTING.md document so make sure you check it out before creating a Pull Request.